manojavya/Optomizer/README.md

 The AUR is always updated after the Github Repository is updated

-If downloading from the AUR you do not need to run `java -jar Optomizervx.x.x.jar` you can simply type `optomizer` in your terminal if the app was successfully installed it will run.
+If downloading from the AUR you do not need to run `java -jar Optomizervx.x.x.jar` you can simply type `optomizer` in your terminal if the app was successfully installed it will run but there is no desktop icon/file for optomizer as of v3.3.0.

 # Notice
  *The App cannot be updated regularly or weekly due to **SCHOOL!** Thank You for cooprating*